-Unfair + constructive dismissal
+Unfair dismissal solicitors

 Being dismissed from your job is stressful enough, but it’s particularly hard if you feel your dismissal is unfair or if you’ve been forced to resign following a dispute.

 It’s important to remember that as an employee, your employment rights are protected, including your right not to be dismissed unfairly.
 However your employer also has rights, and can terminate your contract – with or without notice – assuming their reasons are valid, justifiable and they act reasonably in the circumstances.

 So what exactly constitutes an unfair dismissal or constructive dismissal claim?

 If there isn’t a good reason for dismissing you, or your employer has failed to follow a formal disciplinary or dismissal process, you may be able to make an unfair dismissal claim.

 An example of unfair dismissal would be when your role was terminated due to you taking maternity leave, or for health and safety reasons.